APogue/APogue.github.io/_includes/sections/Intro.md

 which means that anyone on Reddit can read/write messages within the community.
 While it is likely, it is not guaranteed that statements made by any of the posts were made by current UCLA students.
 I chose to incorporate several posts as part of a contextual “thread” in each image which gives greater insight into the broader conversation and related issues student’s are concerned with.

+This project was a *massive* endeavor in data aggregation as my gift to the conversation, in hopes of gaining insight into this whole issue and making things better in the future.
+This is also a *first* endeavor in policy analysis that got somewhat muddled up with my opinions throughout.
+Like anyone personally involved events like these, I struggled in keeping my emotions from guiding me.
+The next project will consist of breaking this post apart; distilling policy and broader issues from the recounting of events, and my assertion of opinion.

 https://www.npr.org/2024/04/26/1247527512/columbia-university-protests-1968-2024-history